-The Dahdaleh Institute is home to the highest caliber of global health research with real-world application.
+The Dahdaleh Institute is home to the highest caliber of global health research with real-world impact.

 Research takes place under three research themes: